aMelonRind/JsMacros-scripts/src/StorageManager/README.md

 WIP
 currently can record opened container data and view them.
+this is designed for vanilla server. for modded server just install [AE2](https://modrinth.com/mod/ae2) or [SS](https://modrinth.com/mod/toms-storage) or something like that.
 this service doesn't depend on any library outside of this folder.

+as i write more i started thinking it might be easier to just make it into standalone mod...
+MethodWrapper is assignable to java.util.function.* anyways, still customizable through jsmacros